Hosted by the Brown University Center for Middle East Studies and the Columbia University Middle East Institute

 March 25, 2022

-The Brown University Center for Middle East Studies (CMES) and the Columbia University Middle East Institute (MEI) are presenting a joint series entitled Gender and Body Politics: Arts in the Middle East and its Diasporas.
+Brown University's Center for Middle East Studies (CMES) and Columbia University's Middle East Institute (MEI) are collaborating on a joint series titled Gender and Body Politics: Arts in the Middle East and its Diasporas.
 In conversation with artists from the Middle East and North Africa as well as its diasporas, the series examines intersecting inequalities and body politics expressed, represented and transgressed in both visual and performance art.
-Against the backdrop of war and conflict, the rise of authoritarian regimes, displacement and diaspora mobilization, Islamophobia, ongoing orientalist depictions, and challenges linked to the Covid 19 pandemic, this series explores the ways in which artists are informed by and/or contribute to anti-racist, transnational feminist, and queer praxis.
+Against the backdrop of war and conflict, the rise of authoritarian regimes, displacement and diaspora mobilization, Islamophobia, ongoing orientalist depictions, and challenges linked to the COVID-19 pandemic, this series explores the ways in which artists are informed by and/or contribute to anti-racist, transnational feminist, and queer praxis.